 The idea behind healing with sound is to provide your mind and body with frequencies that promote relaxation and health.

-These frequencies pass through space and you at the speed of sound.
+These frequencies pass through space and through your body at the speed of sound.
 As your body resonates with a needed frequency, it reminds the body's energy field of its original blueprint and helps restore harmony to the system.

 At times, you can consciously feel this vibration.
 When the bass is turned up you hear the speakers vibrate and feel the vibration going through the floor and through you.
 A loud, piercing tone is made as you circle a crystal goblet with a moist finger.
 A nearby goblet or bowl may resonate with the sound and chime in.